Form 16 Dilemma: Should I Provide It to an Employee Leaving Without TDS Deduction?

 deveshch

-Why is the employee asking for a TDS certificate (Form 16) when no TDS was deducted from his/her salary?
-However, it is your company's fault not to deduct TDS.
-Also, the 30% of the salary portion shall be disallowed under section 40(a)(ia) in income tax.
-You have two options now: either be ready for the 30% disallowance or deduct the TDS immediately and remit the same to the government to avoid the 30% disallowance.
-After that, you can revise the TDS return with the appropriate quarter, and then you can download Form 16 from the TDS CPC side.
+Why is the employee asking for a TDS certificate (Form 16) when no TDS was deducted from their salary?
+It is your company's fault for not deducting TDS.
+Additionally, 30% of the salary portion shall be disallowed under section 40(a)(ia) of the Income Tax Act.
+You have two options now: either be ready for the 30% disallowance or deduct the TDS immediately and remit it to the government to avoid the 30% disallowance.
+After that, you can revise the TDS return for the appropriate quarter, and then you can download Form 16 from the TDS CPC site.

 saswatabanerjee